emptymalei/emptymalei.github.io/_til/eigensystem-of-a-special-matrix.md

 ---
-layout: article
+layout: til
-title: "TIL - Math"
+title: "Eigensystem of A Special Matrix"
 date: 2015-02-15 # not necessarily the date created but to ensure the sorting of posts
 modified: 2015-08-18 # 2015-02-03 #2014-08-27T11:57:41-04:00
 author: OctoMiao
 comments: true
-categories: til
+categories: math
 summary: Eigenstates of a very special matrix
 ---

-* Toc
-{:toc}

-## Eigensystem of A Special Matrix

 One of the most used matrix in physics is